If you have not read part 1, please do so now. You can find it -> HERE <-.

 As she left the room, Mike looked around.
 Three of the living room walls were a shade of green.
 “Pistachio,” he seemed to remember Rebecca calling that dress he once complimented.
 The fourth wall was light purple.
 “No idea,” he thought dismissively, never having seen his administrative assistant wear anything of that color.
 Multiple paintings adorned each wall.
 No matter how much Mike tilted his head and to which side, he could not figure out what they were supposed to illustrate.
 It looked like someone didn’t know what to paint, so they spilled some random paint over the canvas and then just smeared it all around.
 Sitting down on the plush, sky-blue sofa, Mike imagined he looked out of place.
 Unlike him, the couch looked sophisticated.
 “Unsophisticated” was what Gloria called him before breaking up with him.
 The Yucca trees in the corner made Mike think about the tropics.
 “Maybe one day I will go and take Rebecca with me,” he mused as he stood up and looked out the window.

 “I found him.
-He was busy sleeping,” Mrs. Cobweb announced as she entered the room.
+He was busy sleeping,” Mrs. Cobweb announced with a smile as she entered the room.

 “Well, where is she?”
 Daniel asked, looking around the room as if the girl was hiding behind one of the plants.